Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 * Easy prompt configuration
 * Multiple chunking strategies

-## When should you use this repo?
+### When should you use this repo?

-You should use this repo when your scenario customization needs exceed the out-of-the-box experience offered by [Azure OpenAI on your data](https://learn.microsoft.com/azure/ai-services/openai/concepts/use-your-data) and you don't require to streamline the entire development cycle of your AI application, as you can with [Azure Machine Learning prompt flow](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow).
+If you need to customize your scenario beyond what [Azure OpenAI on your data](https://learn.microsoft.com/azure/ai-services/openai/concepts/use-your-data) offers out-of-the-box and you don’t want to streamline the entire development cycle of your AI application, you can use this repository.
+However, if you want to streamline the entire development cycle of your AI application, you can use [Azure Machine Learning prompt flow](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow) instead.

 The accelerator presented here provides several options, for example:
 * The ability to ground a model using both data and public web pages